 Medical information may be obtained by providing the employee with a medical form or letter with questions to be completed by the employee's health care provider.
-See ADA Medical Assessment Form, Attachment C. Unlike the FMLA, the employer is able to follow up with the provider to obtain additional information or to discuss the employee's leave request (assuming the employee has signed a medical release).
-However, the EEOC suggests that, similar to the FMLA, the employer should first provide a written response to the employee indicating why the documentation is insufficient and allow the employee to provide the missing documentation.
-The documentation should establish that the person has an ADA disability and that the disability necessitates a reasonable accommodation.
-The documentation can address the employee's disability and functional limitations.
-As with all disability inquiries, the medical information sought must be job related and consistent with business necessity.
+See ADA Accommodation Assessment Form.
+Unlike the FMLA, the ADA allows the employer to follow up with the provider to obtain additional information or to discuss the employee's leave request (assuming the employee has signed a medical release).
+However, similar to the FMLA, the EEOC suggests that the employer should first provide a written response to the employee indicating why the documentation is insufficient and allow the employee to provide the missing documentation.108 The documentation should establish that the person has an ADA disability and that the disability necessitates a reasonable accommodation.
+The documentation can address the employee's disability and functional limitations.109 As with all disability inquiries, the medical information sought must be job related and consistent with business necessity.110